Dependent Tuition Waiver

 - Graduate level courses are excluded from the dependent tuition waiver benefit.

-- Students who receive other tuition waivers or scholarships awarded by the university need to disclose their eligibility for the dependent tuition waiver benefit and are only eligible to receive both benefits, or portion thereof, at the discretion of the university.
+- Students who receive other tuition waivers or scholarships awarded by the University of Montana need to disclose their eligibility for the dependent tuition waiver benefit and are only eligible to receive both benefits, or portion thereof, at the discretion of the university.
 Such students shall receive, at a minimum, the greater of the two benefits.
 Scholarships awarded by outside entities are not subject to this limitation.